Chart Color Schemes

 Gowrie Junction has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 12 projects that could impact this region.
-Notable ones include Habitat - Mt Kynoch Masterplan, Queens Park Estates, Toowoomba Sports Precinct Masterplan, and InterLinkSQ Terminal Precinct.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 12 projects expected to affect this region.
+Notable projects include Habitat - Mt Kynoch Masterplan, Queens Park Estates, Toowoomba Sports Precinct Masterplan, and InterLinkSQ Terminal Precinct.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.